CAR T-Cell Therapy for Chronic Graft Versus Host Disease

 The trial requires that participants have a stable dose of corticosteroids for at least 14 days before enrolling, and they must not have taken immunosuppressive therapy (except corticosteroids) within 28 days prior to enrollment.
 This suggests that some medications may need to be adjusted or stopped before participating.

-What data supports the effectiveness of the treatment CD6-CAR Tregs for chronic graft versus host disease?
+What evidence suggests that CD6-CAR Tregs might be an effective treatment for chronic graft versus host disease?

 Amandeep Salhotra